Radioactive contamination from the Rocky Flats Plant: Contamination and health studies

 Plutonium-239 and 240 emit ionizing radiation in the form of alpha particles.
 Inhalation is the primary pathway by which plutonium enters the body, though plutonium can also enter the body through a wound.
-Once inhaled, plutonium increases the risk of lung cancer, liver cancer, bone cancer, and leukemia.
+Once inhaled, plutonium can increase the risk of lung cancer, liver cancer, bone cancer, and leukemia.
 Once absorbed into the body, the biological half-life of plutonium is about 200 years.
+This means that only a small fraction of the plutonium will be excreted during the average person's lifetime, and the rest will remain in the body where it can do harm.

 Following the public 1969 fire, surveys were taken of the land outside the boundaries of Rocky Flats to quantify the amount of plutonium contamination.
 Researchers noted that plutonium contamination from the plant was present, but did not match the wind conditions of the 1969 fire.
 The 1957 fire and leaking barrels on Pad 903 have since been confirmed to be the main sources of plutonium contamination.
 Authors Krey and Hardy estimated the total quantity of plutonium contamination outside of Rocky Flats's boundaries to be 2.6 Ci (36 g), while Poet and Martell estimated the value to be 6.6 Ci (92 g).
 The study also noted that plutonium levels just outside the boundaries of the plant were hundreds of times higher than the background level caused by global fallout from nuclear testing, and that contamination to the north of the plant was probably caused by normal operations rather than accidental releases.

 From September 1947 to April 1969, there were 5 or more accidental surface water releases of tritium.
 Tritium, a radioactive element which was found in scrap material from Rocky Flats, was therefore directed into the Great Western Reservoir.
 This was uncovered in 1973 and following this, urine samples were taken from people living or working near Broomfield who could have drunk water from the reservoir.
 The findings of the samples showed that those who were exposed to contaminated water had tritium concentrations near seven times higher than normal (4,300 picocuries per liter versus 600 picocuries per liter).
 However, when the same group underwent urine sampling three years later, their tritium concentrations had returned to the standard.